Making great literacy lessons easy. Why join Plazoom?

 If you’ve ever heard a young child talk about almost anything, you probably know that using certain types of conjunctions is something that comes naturally after they start talking.
 “I went to school and played with my friends and wrote some things down.”
 And so on.

-It is important for you as a teacher to ensure that your input is backed by sound subject knowledge so let’s just make sure we agree on the basics.
+When it comes to teaching coordinating conjunctions, it's important to ensure that your input is backed by sound subject knowledge, so let’s just make sure we agree on the basics.
 There are three types of sentences: simple, compound and complex.

 • Simple sentences (independent clauses) involve one subject (noun or pronoun) ‘doing’ the verb.